plarson/flutter_paseto/README.md

 main () async {
   // The same symmetric key the token was signed with. final secretKey = SecretKey();
-  // The local encrypted paceto token. const tokenString = 'v4.local.payloadBase64.footerBase64';
+  // The local encrypted Paseto token. const tokenString = 'v4.local.payloadBase64.footerBase64';
   // Turns the string into a Token object. final token = await Token.fromString(tokenString);